 5. Active Non-Listener

 Whether you need a shoulder to cry on or simply want to talk about your hectic day, your guy is not only unsupportive, he actively dismisses your feelings.
-This goes beyond he's is just a bad listener.
+This goes beyond just being a bad listener.
 A true narcissist waves away someone else's issue if he feels it does not effect him and then displays zero empathy.
 When he's actively not listening to you, he usually follows-up by interrupting with something far more "important" than anything you have to chat about.

 6. Perceived Vulnerability